mlr-archive/wiki-old/mlr-Coding-Guidelines.md

   - To automatically remove whitespace go to: \
 *Tools -> Global Options... -> Code -> Saving* \
 and activate "Ensure that source files end with newline" and "Strip trailing horizontal whitespace when saving".
+- Check also the Options in \
+*Tools -> Project Options... -> Code Editing* and activate "Ensure that source files end with newline" and "Strip trailing horizontal whitespace when saving".
 - Whatever you implement, you will document in roxygen.
 Look at other functions to see how this works.
 Input / Output?
 What happens in the method?
 Mention really important details?
 Like "@family", dislike "@seealso".
 In summary: Be brief, but precise and helpful to the user!
 - Every longer, more complex operation get commented properly in code.
 See style guide.
 - Every function that implements functionality described in the literature should be explained and the relevant literature cited.